-Assume you don’t own a car- so no insurance, maintenance costs, registration fees, car payments or gas expenses.
-If you want to go somewhere, you can walk- as Jack Reacher often does, take the hotel shuttle, take public transportation, or take a Greyhound bus.
+Assume you don’t own a car.
+You won't have to pay for insurance, maintenance costs, registration fees, car payments, or gas expenses.
+If you want to go somewhere, you can walk—as Jack Reacher often does.
+You can take the hotel shuttle, take public transportation, or take a Greyhound bus.
 Some of these transportation options cost a bit of money.
 Let’s assume you’ll move to a new city every couple weeks.
 Budget $200 per month for transportation expenses for bus tickets, etc.

 Disposable Clothes: $300

 Jack Reacher shops at thrift stores, military surplus stores, and the like for clothes.
 He wears the clothes for a few days and then throws them away.
 Jack believes in travelling light, only taking the clothes on his back and his folding toothbrush.